What are the mitral valve prolapse causes and risk factors?

-According to medical professionals, there are a number of risk factors and causes, starting with age and gender.
+According to medical professionals, there are a number of known mitral valve prolapse causes and risk factors, starting with age and gender.

-While MVP affects women and men of all ages, it appears to be more prevalent in women aged 20 to 40.
+While the mitral prolapse condition affects women and men of all ages, it appears to be more prevalent in women aged 20 to 40.
 Men are at greater risk of complications, though, particularly those over 50.
 Race and ethnicity may be risk factors.

-Statistics show that between two and eight percent of the global population are living with mitral valve prolapse, making it one of the most common heart valve disorders.
+Though incidences of MVP are difficult to calculate, it is estimated that between two and eight percent of the global population are living with mitral valve prolapse.
+This makes Barlow’s Syndrome one of the most common heart valve disorders.

 The reasons for this particular body type prevalence among sufferers are not clear.
 Connective tissue disorders seem to be behind the physical similarities.
 People with Marfan Syndrome, for example, will typically have these features and are much more inclined to have mitral valve prolapse.

-MVP also occurs in greater frequency in those with the following conditions:
+MVP also occurs in greater frequency in those with:

 - Ehlers-Danlos Syndrome